ginigangadharan/terraform-iac-usecases/terraform-aws-ansible-lab/README.md

 ## How to Access the Lab ?

 Terraform will show you the `Public IP` of `ansible-engine` instance and you can access the ansible-engine using that IP.

 - Host: Public IP of `ansible-engine`
 - Username: `devops`
 - Password: `devops`
+- You can also access other nodes using same username and password
+- `ansible-engine` to `ansible-nodes` ssh connection is already setup using password in `inventory` file.

 ```shell
 $ ssh devops@IP_ADDRESS